 - Rental amount, dates and methods of payments

 - Any other payments incumbent on the tenant and their description

 - Any defect or damage in the apartment that is known to the landlord and not immaterial, or any other item that might impede the tenant’s usage

 What about repairs?

 This is the issue that arises most often in Landlord Tenant disputes in my experience.

 The Tenant must repair any damage caused by unreasonable usage in the apartment, unless otherwise agreed to by the parties.

-  The Landlord must repair within a reasonable time and no longer than 30 days any item that actually interferes with the Tenant’s usage of the apartment and is not minuscule and within 3 days if it is an emergency that reaosnably prevents the Tenant from normal usage of the apartment, unless the Tenant is responsible as stated above.
+The Landlord must repair within a reasonable time and no longer than 30 days any item that actually interferes with the Tenant’s usage of the apartment and is not minuscule and within 3 days if it is an emergency that reasonably prevents the Tenant from normal usage of the apartment, unless the Tenant is responsible as stated above.

 As an aside the law removed the previous requirement for “written” notice here.

-  If the Tenant demands repair of a defect or incompatibility that interferes with the Tenant’s usage and the Landlord didn’t carry out the repair within a reasonable time frame, the Tenant can perform the repair and demand reimbursement OR pay a lower rental amount that equals the defect has on the rental value.
+If the Tenant demands repair of a defect or incompatibility that interferes with the Tenant’s usage and the Landlord didn’t carry out the repair within a reasonable time frame, the Tenant can perform the repair and demand reimbursement OR pay a lower rental amount that equals the impact the defect has on the rental value.